breart/atlassian-connect-core/README.md

 ### Performing requests

-In most of cases in development add-on for Atlassian Product you need to perform requests to the instance.
+In most cases of add-on development for Atlassian Product you need to perform requests to the instance.

-For this case you should use `JWTClient`.
-It uses [GuzzleHttp](https://github.com/guzzle/guzzle) as HTTP client and if you want to have custom handling (middlewares etc.) you can pass client instance to the constructor.
+For this case you can use `JWTClient`.
+It uses [GuzzleHttp](https://github.com/guzzle/guzzle) as HTTP client.

+> If you want to have custom handling (middlewares etc.) you can pass client instance to the constructor.

 #### Pagination